andrewhryn/DA_Indeed_Job_Scraping_Canada/README.md

-# Indeed Data Analyst Job Scraping Project using Python
+# 🍲 Indeed Data Analyst Job Scraping Project using Python
 ![alt text](image-1.png)
-# Introduction
+# :rocket: Introduction

 This project aims to scrape job listings for data analyst positions from Indeed using Python.
 It utilizes web scraping techniques to extract job titles, company names, and locations from the Indeed job search results.

-# Background
+# :clipboard: Background

 As I was searching for a dataset of data analyst job postings in Canada, I encountered challenges in finding a comprehensive and up-to-date source.
 Unable to locate an existing dataset, I embarked on building a solution using Python.
 Leveraging online guides and seeking assistance from ChatGPT for debugging, I developed a web scraping script to extract job listings from Indeed.
 This project serves not only as a tool for personal use but also contributes to filling the gap in available datasets for data analyst job postings in Canada.

-# Tools I Used
+# :wrench: Tools I Used

 - Python
 - Requests library for making HTTP requests
 - BeautifulSoup library for parsing HTML content
 - Pandas library for data manipulation and analysis

-# How to Use This Code
+# :computer: How to Use This Code

 ### 1. **Navigate to [final_code.py](https://github.com/MadGrib/DA_Indeed_Job_postings_Canada/blob/main/bs_venv/final_code.py)**